Rappetor/Sovol-SV08-Mainline/README.md

    - SSH into the printer (find the IP address on your router or use the configured hostname), username/password: biqu/biqu
    - If everything is ok your printer will boot nicely, you can SSH into the printer, and you are done with this step and ready to install mainline Klipper.
 You can also continue _**Method 2**, point 5, and finalize writing the system to eMMC!_

+> [!NOTE]
+> The 'system booting..' message on the LCD is just a splashscreen/image, not an actual status the system is still booting. _Only when the LCD screen is properly initialized by Klipper this message/image will go away._ But since we just put a fresh image _without Klipper_ on there, let alone the LCD config, this will never happen and the screen keeps showing it's booting.
+Check your router to see if an ip-address is assigned to the printer or use an hdmi screen to check the output and see if it has indeed booted.

 <br>

 # STEP 4 - INSTALL MAINLINE KLIPPER

 Time for the fun stuff!
-Now we shall install KIAUH, Klipper, Moonraker, etc.
-Please SSH into your printer and then do the following steps.
+Now we shall install KIAUH, Klipper, Moonraker, etc. Please SSH into your printer and then do the steps below.<br>
+<sub>Please note this needs a stable connection since it will be downloading everything.</sub>

 1. First, we will update the OS:<br>